tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

 ### Part Three - get rid of the remaining dependencies:

-- The code we wrote in Part Two above works well, but as mentioned in the intro, two of the modules contain hard-coded *dependencies* on the 'app` global
+- The code we wrote in Part Two above works well, but as mentioned in the intro, two of the modules contain hard-coded *dependencies* on the `app` global
 - Some people might stop refactoring at this point and say "good enough" - but that's not how we roll!
 - To fix this properly, we are actually going to re-structure the app one more time so that we can pass arguments into the modules
 - The way we are going to do this also necessitates getting rid of the Iffys